GoogleCloudPlatform/professional-services/tools/slo-generator/README.md

 (e.g: Burn Rate metric, SLO/SLI metric).
 - **BigQuery** for exporting SLO report to BigQuery for deep analytics.

 The exporters configuration is put in the SLO JSON config.
-See example in [examples/slo_linear.json](./examples/slo_linear.json).
+See an example in [tests/fixtures/slo_linear.json](./tests/fixtures/slo_linear.json).

 ## Basic usage (local)